druce/druce.github.io/_posts/2023-09-15-lies-damn-lies-GPT.md

 Similarly, consider economists who don't critique aspects of capitalism lest they [give ammunition to the barbarians](https://rodrik.typepad.com/dani_rodriks_weblog/2007/05/are_there_barba.html).
 If it's directed reasoning, it's bullshit.
 If Fed chairman Powell is talking to calm markets and transparent about why, it's not necessarily bullshit.

 Anyway, I have to call bullshit on Frankfurt's main claim here, that bullshit is purely the middle column of indifference to truth.
 Those are important forms of bullshit, but speech in bad faith and contrary to the correct order of things, can occur in other forms.
-Communication depend on context, and occurs on many levels.
+Communication takes place on multiple levels, and can have multiple meanings depending on context.
 Fruit flies like a banana.

 That 1990s modem dialup sound can be annoying noise and can also be conveying important signals, depending on context.
 Bullshit, like beauty, can be in the eye of the beholder, a property of the interaction between speaker and listener, and not inherently of the message itself.
 Something might be bullshit on one level but not on another.
 And inherently a lot of communication contains elements of both bullshit and non-bullshit.